plus-microstate/plus-microstate.github.io/index.md

 **Example citation**:

-Microstate segmentation, analysis, and visualisation used the +microstate toolbox for M/EEG cortical microstates (Tait and Zhang (2021); [plus-microstate.github.io](http://plus-microstate.github.io)).
+Microstate segmentation, analysis, and visualisation used the +microstate toolbox for brain microstate analysis in sensor and cortical EEG/MEG (Tait and Zhang (2021); [plus-microstate.github.io](http://plus-microstate.github.io)).

 **Reference**: